Board of Directors

 Mr. Solinsky, along with his wife Grace, founded Insight Technology of Londonderry, NH in 1988, the nation’s leading developer and producer of U.S. Military Night Vision and Electro-Optical Systems.
 Mr. Solinsky became president of L-3 Warrior Systems which acquired Insight Technology and in 2013 retired from L-3.
 Mr. Solinsky worked for 14 years as a civilian employee of the Department of Army where he held a series of increasingly responsible positions from Production Engineer, Project Leader, Director of Quality Control, Director of U.S. Army Night Vision Lab, Forward in Europe, Branch Chief, and Project Manager, Night Vision Devices.
 Mr. Solinsky received a Secretary of the Army’s Award for Outstanding Achievement in Material Acquisition, two Commander’s Awards for Civilian Service, and numerous other awards.
 Mr. Solinsky holds a B.S.
 Degree in Mechanical Engineering from Clarkson College of Technology, a M.S.
 Degree in Industrial Engineering from Texas A&M University and a M.S. degree in Management from Stanford University, Graduate School of business where he was a Sloan Fellow.

 Mr. Tucker is a senior partner at the firm of Wadleigh, Starr & Peters, P.L.L.C., Manchester, NH.
 Mr. Tucker concentrates his practice in lending transactions, corporate finance, tax exempt bond financings, and real estate transactions and development.
 He is a member of the New Hampshire and American Bar Associations and a member of the National Association of Bond Attorneys.
-Mr. Tucker served as board member for Centrix Bank until 2014 and is a member of the Board of Trustees and Treasurer of The Granite YMCA, a Trustee and Treasurer of the Piscataquog Land Conservancy, a Trustee and the Vice-Chair of the Society for Protection of New Hampshire Forests, and a Trustee of the Trust Funds for the Town of Goffstown, NH.
-Mr. Tucker received his B.A. from Yale University and is a graduate of Harvard Law School.
+Mr. Tucker served as board member for Centrix Bank until 2014 and is a member of the Board of Trustees and Treasurer of The Granite YMCA, a member of the Finance Committee of the Piscataquog Land Conservancy, a Trustee and Board Chair of the Society for Protection of New Hampshire Forests, and a Trustee of the Trust Funds for the Town of Goffstown, NH.
+Mr. Tucker received his B.A. from Yale University, is a graduate of Harvard Law School and received and Honorary Doctor of Laws from Saint Anselm College.

 For thirty years, Mr. Vailas has been developing and providing for outpatient healthcare services including surgery, diagnostics, physical therapy, urgent and primary care, and wellness.
 Through his partnerships with physicians and allied health professionals he has created a network of providers that offers outpatient care throughout Southern New Hampshire.
 Mr. Vailas has served as New Hampshire Commissioner of Health and Human Services, served as Chair of the NH Health Planning and Review Board, founded the Safe Sports Network, and was a founding member of the New Hampshire Musculoskeletal Institute.
 Mr. Vailas founded the New Hampshire Ambulatory Surgical Center Association, served as an active board member on numerous local boards and is a former high school football coach.
 Mr. Vailas graduated from Plymouth State University with a BS Degree in Health and Physical Education and a MS Degree in Exercise Physiology from the University of Michigan, Ann Arbor.